vstinner/vstinner.github.io/draft/daemon-threads-python-finalization-python39.rst

     (gdb) p tstate->interp
     $3 = (PyInterpreterState *) 0xdddddddddddddddd

-The Python thread state was freed: its memory was filled with ``0xDD`` byte ("dead byte") to detect when freed memory is read.
+The Python thread state (``tstate``) was freed.
+In debug mode, the "free()" function of the Python memory allocator fills freed memory with ``0xDD`` byte pattern ("dead byte") to detect usage of freed memory.

-The problem is that Python already freed the memory of all PyThreadState structures, whereas PyEval_RestoreThread(tstate) dereferences tstate to get the _PyRuntimeState structure.
+The problem is that Python finalization already freed the memory of all PyThreadState structures, when ``PyEval_RestoreThread(tstate)`` is called by a daemon thread and dereferences tstate to get the ``_PyRuntimeState`` structure.

-A daemon thread crash in ``PyEval_RestoreThread()``, while the main thread is exiting the process after ``Py_Finalize()`` has been called.

 This bug is a regression caused by my change:
 `Add PyInterpreterState.runtime field